oplS17projects/Timberman/README.md

 ```
 ![game-gif](timberman2.gif)

-plan for the next Milestone is to implement better design for sprite/envirnment, sounds , and high score list display.
+Our plans for the next Milestone is to implement a better design for the sprite/envirnment, sounds integrated, high score list database, and some other functions as we see fit.

 Sound/Music was taken from [orangefreesounds](http://www.orangefreesounds.com/).